Leaving Ossenzijl we started on the first leg of the summer cruise leaving the Overijssel and crossing the provinces of Friesland and Groningen.

 While Berlin was undisputedly the capital of Prussia, later becoming The German Empire until 1918, Potsdam was where the Kaiser and court lived.
 Potsdam became the administrative centre of Brandenburg after reunification.
-Many of the damaged buildings were destroyed after the war when the East German government tried to extinguish reminders of Prussian militarism.

 The lakes around Berlin are full of yachts sailing in the beautiful summer weather.
 Berlin must have the largest number of yacht clubs for any capital city in Europe, both sail and motor.